dustypomerleau/eye-notes/README.md

 # What is 4IVN-2DC-GETN?

 I've tried a lot of *universal differential diagnosis* mnemonics over the years.
-When I use mnemonics like VINDICATE, I always miss potential diagnoses because the mnemonic categories are too broad.
+When I use mnemonics like VINDICATE, I always miss potential diagnoses because the categories are too broad.
 In order to avoid that pitfall in these notes, I created a universal differential that met my needs.
-I pronounce it something like 'For Ivan to D.C. gettin.'
-It doesn't mean much, but it sticks in my head.
+I pronounce it something like 'For Ivan to D.C. gettin,' which is silly, but sticks in my head.
 Differentials in **eye-notes** are always presented in this order, regardless of how many categories are represented.
-The template can be found in `eye-notes/general/DDx-template-4IVN2DCGETN.txt`.
+The categories in the template can be found in `DDx-template-4IVN2DCGETN.txt`.

 # Can I contribute to the notes?